 SARS-CoV-2 hypothetically evades human immunity by hybridization of the ABO(H) blood groups, or mimicking the above described metabolic pathways.
 Both blood group O(H) and the non-O blood groups are infected via blood group-independent, trans-species intermediate A-like/Tn (O-GalNAc-Ser) binding, which in blood group O(H) is replaced by mucin-type fucosylation, performing the synthesis of a hybrid H-type antigen as the potential precursor of hybrid non-O blood groups.
-Thus, in the blood groups A, B and AB, the intermediate A-like/Tn binding is replaced by A- and/or B-allelic mucin type formation via FUT1FUT2 and GalNAc- and/or D-Gal glycosylation, while the anti-B or anti-A-isoagglutinin levels are physiologically reduced (Fig. 1).
+Thus, in the blood groups A, B and AB, the intermediate A-like/Tn binding is hypothetically replaced by hybrid A- and/or B-allelic mucin type formation via FUT1FUT2 and GalNAc- and/or D-Gal glycosylation, while the anti-B or anti-A-isoagglutinin levels are physiologically reduced (Fig. 1).

 The process of viral ABO(H) blood group hybridization, mimicking the syngeneic epitopes as the target of this hybridization, is illustrated in Fig. 2: blood group O(H), which is bound to the virus solely by the formation of the hybrid H-type antigen, has the least contact with the pathogen and is the most protected group when it loses only the anti-H isoagglutinin, but retains the innate anti-A and anti-B isoagglutinin reactivities, involving secondary IgG responses.
 In the blood group A, the anti-A and anti-H formations are physiologically blocked, while the anti-B shows a reduced level and, as cited above, neither anti-A- nor anti-B-reactive IgG is produced in this group due to clonal selection.
-In blood group B, the anti-B and anti H-reactivities are blocked respectively, while the anti-A shows a reduced level, as the anti-B in blood group A and neither anti-A nor anti-B-reactive IgG is produced in this blood group AB has the strongest contact to pathogen and is the least protected group with respect to innate ABO(H) immunity.
+In blood group B, the anti-B and anti H-reactivities are blocked respectively, while the anti-A shows a reduced level, as the anti-B in blood group A and neither anti-A nor anti-B-reactive IgG is produced in this blood group.
+Blood group AB has the strongest contact to pathogen and is the least protected group with respect to innate ABO(H) immunity.

-Ultimately, humoral innate immunity develops in connection with ABO(H) blood group phenotype formation in an evolutionary and molecular manner, and the glycosylation of both the cell surfaces and the plasma proteins is identical, which, under normal conditions, physiologically precludes a corresponding natural autoreactivity, basically exerted by the ancestral nonimmune or neonatal IgM (Arend, P., 2016).
+Ultimately, the human ABO(H) blood group phenotypes arise from the evolutionarily oldest genetic system found in primate populations and develop in molecular and functional connection with a special humoral innate immunity, dominated by the nonimmune polyreactive IgM.
+The ABO(H) phenotypic glycosylation of both the cell surfaces and the plasma proteins occurs identically, which, under normal conditions, physiologically precludes a corresponding natural autoreactivity, basically exerted by the ancestral nonimmune or neonatal IgM (Arend, P., 2016).
 However, in the case of infections, such as SARS-CoV-2, this principle enables the formation of foreign hybrid structures.
 The physiological lack of innate anti-A and anti-B antibodies in the non-O blood groups, namely A, B, and AB, poses an immunological dilemma.
 On one hand, it protects them from self-reactivity against complementary structures, but on the other hand, it cannot prevent the formation of hybrid, most likely autoantigenic, structures that arise in a subsequent pathogenic step.

 It is assumed that during SARS-CoV-2 infection, especially in the non-O blood groups, the induction of autoimmune processes might contribute to the development of severe symptoms, which may even be dominated by autoimmune inflammation.
 In fact, this phenomenon has been observed in severe cases of malaria tropica (Hart et al., 2016; Rivera-Correa et al., 2017).
-It has been explained by the author through hybridization (Arend, 2020b), but awaits elucidation through studies of the complex mechanisms of cellular immunity, which is ignored in this manuscript that exclusively is focused on the ABO(H) blood group phenotype-determined humoral innate immunity and the first steps of pathogenesis.
+It has been explained by the author through hybridization (Arend, 2020b), but awaits elucidation through studies of the complex mechanisms of cellular immunity, which is ignored in this manuscript that exclusively is focused on the ABO(H) blood group phenotype-determined humoral innate immunity and the first steps of SARS-CoV-2 pathogenesis